decenomy/UCR/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `clrd` for your own use.
+You can ignore this section if you are building `ucrd` for your own use.

-clrd/clr-cli binaries are not included in the clr-Qt.app bundle.
+ucrd/ucr-cli binaries are not included in the ucr-Qt.app bundle.

-If you are building `clrd` or `clr-qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `ucrd` or `ucr-qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: